Co-founder and COO

 What is itselectric?

-Curbside EV charging specifically built for cities, targeting the millions of people who are forced to park their cars on the street.
+Curbside EV charging specifically built for cities, for the millions of drivers who park their cars on the street.

 Why it matters: